EmreErdogan/AmeliaCroogoTheme/README.md

 Additional notes
 ----------------
  - The theme seems to work fine on Croogo 1.5.4
- - There some other [themes for Croogo][3] out there.
+ - There are some other [themes for Croogo][3] out there.
 Some of the links may be broken though.
  - The idea of Amelia Croogo Theme is taken from [Cerulean][4] by Sherwin Robles

 Special thanks to